ondras12345/AlarmClock/docs/manual.md

 # Arduino-alarm-clock
 This project's source code and electronic designs are available on [Github][Github repo].

+# Date and time format
+All the dates and times are in the `dd.mm.yyyy hh:mm:ss` format.

 # Features
-TODO this should be in README
 ## Inhibit
 This feature allows you to inhibit all alarms for a set time (see the Alarm_inhibit_duration compile-time option).
 I plan to use it when I get up